 Ctrl+c to terminate an executing command from command line, you use signals.

-Whenever you use kill -9 [pid] to kill a process, you use signals.
-So, it is very useful to know at least the basics of signals and that is exactly what we will discuss in this article.
+Whenever you use 'kill -9 [pid]' to kill a process, you use signals.
+So, it is very useful to know at least the basics of signals and that is exactly what we will discuss in this tutorial.